syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Getting-Started.md

 {% endtabs %}

-N> When you have an AutoComplete control in a Xamarin Shell Application and want to focus the AutoComplete on page load, add a delay before calling the focus method on the AutoComplete.
-This delay should be added before invoking the Focus() method in the OnAppearing event handler because the page and the control need to be visible before focusing.

-{% tabs %}

-{% highlight c# %}

-  protected async override void OnAppearing()
-  {
-      await Task.Delay(500);
-      await Device.InvokeOnMainThreadAsync(() =>
-      {
-          autoComplete.Focus();
-      });
-  }

-{% endhighlight %}

-{% endtabs %}

 Refer [this](https://help.syncfusion.com/xamarin/autocomplete/populating-data) link to learn more about the options available in [`SfAutoComplete`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html) to populate data.

 ## Configuring filter options